jml/servant-template/README.md

 * [Protolude](https://github.com/sdiehl/protolude) as the Prelude
 * The root page of the service has a simple HTML page intended for use by developers
+* The hackage name is the repo name is the project name

 Note that the Cabal file is not checked in to this cookiecutter template.